kubernetes-sigs/kustomize/site/content/en/docs/Reference/API/_index.md

 weight: 2
 date: 2023-07-28
 description: >
-  API consists of the resources that specify Kustomize behavior.
+  The Kustomize API is the set of custom resources that define its behavior.
 ---